NeurosnapInc/neurosnap/README.md

 ```

 # Citations
-If you found this tool to be helpful please feel free to cite it using the following.
+If you found this SDK helpful, please feel free to cite it using the following.

 ```BibTeX
 @misc{amani-2024,